Bragato: Tango for Cello and Strings (excerpt)

 Committed to the music of our time, Sharon Robinson works closely with many of today's leading composers, including Richard Danielpour, Katherine Hoover, Leon Kirchner, David Ludwig, Arvo Pärt, André Previn, Ned Rorem, Stanley Silverman, Andy Stein, Ellen Taaffe Zwilich, and Joan Tower.
 She is admired for consortium building, putting together multiple presenters as co-comissioners of both chamber music works and concertos with orchestra.
 For the Kalichstein-Laredo-Robinson Trio's 35th anniversary, she gathered twelve presenters to commission Ellen Taaffe Zwilich's Quintet, and for the 35th anniversary of her marriage to Jaime Laredo, she compiled eight co-commissions for Richard Danielpour's Inventions on a Marriage.

-In 2014-2015, Sharon Robinson and Jaime Laredo will premiere André Previn’s Double Concerto for Violin, Cello and Orchestra, performing with the Orchestras of Cincinnati, Toronto, Detroit, Kansas City, Austin, and the Pacific Symphony Orchestra.
-Also in 2014-2015, Ms. Robinson and pianist Benjamin Hochman continue presenting their Beethoven mini-marathon of all the works for cello and piano, including the three sets of Variations.
+In 2014-2015, Sharon Robinson and Jaime Laredo will premiere André Previn’s Double Concerto for Violin, Cello and Orchestra, performing with the Orchestras of Cincinnati, Toronto, Detroit, Kansas City, Austin, and the Pacific Symphony in Orange County, California.
+Also in 2014-2015, Ms. Robinson and pianist Benjamin Hochman continue presenting their Beethoven mini-marathon of all the works for cello and piano, including the three sets of variations.

 Sharon Robinson divides her time among solo engagements, teaching, performing with her husband, violinist and conductor Jaime Laredo, and touring with the Kalichstein-Laredo-Robinson Trio.
 As of the Fall of 2012, she joined the renowned instrumental and chamber music faculty of the Cleveland Institute of Music.
 She previously taught at the Jacobs School of Music at Indiana University.
 Highly sought after for her dynamic master classes, she brings insight to her teaching from the rare combination of her lifetime experiences as member of the Houston Symphony Orchestra, the Ciompi String Quartet of Duke University, the Kalichstein-Laredo-Robinson Trio, plus countless solo recitals and concerto performances.